Are you having sleep troubles? One nutrient may be the key to getting the quality sleep you need. That nutrient is the mineral magnesium.

 However, I did want to zero in on sleep.
 Sleep is so important for energy restoration, cellular repair and detoxification.
 The more stressed you are, the more magnesium you use up and the harder it is to fall asleep and stay asleep.

-The reason is that magnesium plays a role in the production of melatonin which is the hormone that regulates your sleep and wake cycle.
-Also if you are experiencing tension in your muscles, it will be difficult to fall asleep or stay asleep.
+Magnesium plays a role in the production of melatonin which is the hormone that regulates your sleep and wake cycle.
+Also if you are experiencing tension in your digestive tract, it will be difficult to fall asleep or stay asleep.
 So you may want to look at the root cause which could be stress or a diet deficiency.

 Here are some foods that are a good source of magnesium: